orangeduck/mpc/README.md

 Using the above combinators we can create a parser that matches a C identifier.

-If we match two parts of a string separately with a function such as `mpc_and` we'll need to combine them together into a long string to represent the final identifier.
+When using the combinators we need to supply a function that says how to combine two `char *`.

 For this we build a fold function that will concatenate zero or more strings together.
 For this sake of this tutorial we will write it by hand, but this (as well as many other useful fold functions), are actually included in _mpc_ under the `mpcf_*` namespace, such as `mpcf_strfold`.